alison-bartsch/24787-cable-manipulation/README.md

 # 24787 Project

-This will be where we keep a log of our process as well as track our To-Do's

 ## Data Collection:
-INSERT DIAGRAM SKETCH

   1) We place the cable on the stand running through the guide
   2) The robot grasps the cable from the stand and lifts it up